markharley12/TescoScraper/README.md

 ├── requirements.txt
 └── json_database/
 ```
-- scraper.py: Main script to run the scraper.
+- tescoScraperMultiPage.py: Main script to run the scraper.
 - requirements.txt: List of required Python packages.
-- json_database/: Directory where JSON files are saved.
+- json_database/: Directory where JSON files are saved (default).

 ## Notes
 Ensure that ChromeDriver is compatible with your version of Google Chrome.
 If running in a headless environment, uncomment the headless option in the Chrome options configuration.